tc39/notes/es9/2018-03/mar-20.md

 BT: we already have it

-IS: is this published on ECMA?
+IS: Is this published on Ecma?
 Because this is what we have to do formally.
 GitHub unfortunately is not enough for that.

 BT: we have it on the reflector but let me take a look

-IS: Ok let's make sure that we communicate -- it was mentioned at the last time at the ECMA meeting that this was only circulated internally within the TC39.
+IS: Ok let's make sure that we communicate -- it was mentioned at the last time at the Ecma meeting that this was only circulated internally within the TC39.
 So this is an action between Brian and the Ecma Secretariat.

 BT: the next step in the next meeting in NYC  we will be making one of the rare votes that we make for the ratification of ecma262 2018 -- so be prepared in may to cast your vote for your company regarding if you support the new edition. we have never had a vote against it but we've had abstentions in the past.